 When evaluating offers from electric suppliers, many businesses tend to focus on price.
 Price is an important variable – don’t get me wrong.
 But an often overlooked variable is tied to “pass-through charges.”
-It’s an important part of electricity procurement.
+It’s an important aspect of Foster LLC’s electricity buying method.

 What are Pass-Through Charges?